-- A smoke alarm should be placed within 3m of every escape door and bedroom door to ensure audibility, and positioned between high risk rooms (e.g. the kitchen) and bedrooms-A heat alarm should be used as - a supplement to a smoke alarm and therefore should not be installed in ideal smoke alarm locations. - -Instead, they should be installed in kitchens, garages, and lofts.
+A smoke alarm should be placed within 3m of every escape door and bedroom door to ensure audibility, and positioned between high risk rooms (e.g. the kitchen) and bedrooms A heat alarm should be used as a supplement to a smoke alarm and therefore should not be installed in ideal smoke alarm locations. - Instead, they should be installed in kitchens, garages, and lofts.
 As outlined in BS5839:Pt 6, neither ionisation alarms or optical alarms are suitable for installation in the kitchen.
-Ionisation alarms sensitive to small particles of smoke - are more liable to false alarm due to cooking fumes, whereas optical alarms - sensitive to larger particles - are more susceptible to steam. therefore recommended to install multi-sensor alarms. which monitor two different by-products of fire (smoke and temperature), in all rooms but the kitchen.
-Only CO and heat alarms should installed in the kitchen.
+Only CO and heat alarms should be installed in the kitchen.
 By fitting heat alarms where cooking fumes, dust or moisture may otherwise cause nuisance alarms from smoke detectors (e.g. the kitchen and loft), this will greatly lower the number of unnecessary call-outs by the FRS and also reduce the likelihood of tenants tampering with alarms.